mahesaJenar01/Goethe-Listening-and-Reading-Simulator/README.md

 ### Frontend Setup

-1. In a new terminal, navigate to the `frontend` directory:
+1. In a **new terminal**, navigate to the `frontend` directory:
     ```sh
     cd frontend
     ```

-2. Install the necessary npm packages:
+2. Install the required npm packages:
     ```sh
     npm install
     ```